Hilbert schemes with two Borel-fixed points: Deformation Theory

 \section{Deformation Theory}

-In this section we compute the universal deformation space to the expansive point and describe the geometry of the Hilbert schemes with two Borel fixed ideals.
-We start with an important result that relates deformation space of $I$ to an analytic neighbourhood of $[I]$ in its Hilbert scheme:
+In this section we compute the tangent space to the non lexicographic Borel-fixed ideal, $[I(\lambda)]$, and provide a partial basis for the second cotangent cohomology group of $S/I(\lambda)$.
+These are essential for the computation of the universal deformation space of $I(\lambda)$, which we carry out in \autoref{PROOF}.
+The general procedure to compute the universal deformation space can be found in \cite[\S 3]{js} and \cite[\S 5]{ps}.
+We begin with a useful result that relates the universal deformation space of an ideal $I$ to an analytic neighbourhood of $[I]$ in its Hilbert scheme.